-Executive Order 14008 created the Justice40 Initiative - which established a goal that 40% of the overall benefits of certain federal investments flow to disadvantaged communities.
-Applicants should submit a Justice40 Initiative section within the CBP that describes plans to address energy and environmental justice (EEJ) across all proposed sites, which will maximize the likelihood of successful ERA Demonstration.
-What is environmental justice?
+Executive Order 14008 created the Justice40 Initiative which established a goal that 40% of the overall benefits of certain federal investments flow to disadvantaged communities.
+Applicants should submit a Justice40 Initiative section within the CBP that describes plans to address energy and environmental justice (EEJ) across all proposed sites and in support of disadvantaged communities, which will maximize the likelihood of successful IDP projects.
+Meaningful engagement with impacted communities is a key component of environmental justice and is covered in detail as part of the Engagement section.
+Applicants should provide an overview of benefits to disadvantaged communities that the project can deliver, supported by measurable milestones, and a description of plans to advance energy and environmental justice (EEJ) through their project.
+Justice40 impacts should be quantifiable, measurable, and trackable.
+If no project sites or related activities are located within or near a community and/or disadvantaged communities, applicants should provide a detailed explanation to support this conclusion.